Domain Adaptive and Generalizable Network Architectures and Training Strategies for Semantic Image Segmentation: Related Work

 \subsection{Domain Generalization (DG)}

-The goal of DG is to learn domain invariant representations based on the source domain(s) that generalize well to unseen domains.
+DG aims to learn domain invariant representations based on the source domain(s) that generalize well to unseen domains.
 DG methods for semantic segmentation generally follow two directions: On the one hand, methods based on instance normalization and whitening~\cite{pan2018two, choi2021robustnet} explicitly use these transformations to remove domain-specific information from the features.
-On the other hand, domain randomization methods aim to broaden the source domain by augmenting the data with different styles \cite{yue2019domain, peng2021global, zhao2022style}.
+On the other hand, domain randomization methods aim to broaden the source domain by augmenting the data with different styles \cite{yue2019domain, peng2021global, zhao2022style, zhongadversarial, zhao2022stylea}.
+Concurrently to this work, \cite{zhao2022stylea} integrates our DAFormer architecture and independently confirms its merits for DG.